MrTw1ce/DesafioLogrise/README.md

  After implementing every route and function referred previously, the code suffered slight alterations in order to ensure that the frontend adapts to the screen's size and that the project works as intended in both the frontend and backend.

+ The implemented routes can be teste in the route `/swagger/index.html`.

 ### Construído com / Built with

 - Semantic HTML5 markup